 - 94% less VOCs

 This fuel meets emission standards with ease.
-The engines also require less maintenance than diesel engines.
-And with new ultra-low NOx vehicles, natural gas vehicles can have even cleaner emissions.
+The CNG engines also require less maintenance than diesel engines.
+And with new ultra-low NOx vehicles, natural gas vehicles can have even lower emissions.

 Organizations are pushing for natural gas vehicles as well.
 Companies like US Gain and Clean Energy Fuels are quickly building natural gas stations for long-haul trucks.
 Also, the San Joaquin Valley Air Pollution Control District, the California Air Resources Board, and the California Energy Commission are part of the California Natural Gas Vehicle Partnership.
 The Partnership pushes for more natural gas vehicles to improve the air quality in the San Joaquin Valley.